 Cuzzin’s Restaurant - consistently a top-rated Charlotte Amalie restaurant offering authentic Caribbean food like fried plantains, and of course, a pretty potent rum punch

-Havana Blue - located at Morning Star Beach Club, Havana Blue is an upscale, oceanview restaurant serving Latin America inspired cuisine including seafood specialities
+Havana Blue - located at Morning Star Beach Club, Havana Blue is an upscale, oceanview restaurant serving Latin America inspired cuisine including seafood specialties

-Sunset Grille - located at Secret Harbour Beach Resort, this steakhouse restaurant with ocean views is popular for it's mouth watering seafood dishes including oven roasted Caribbean lobster
+Sunset Grille - located at Secret Harbor Beach Resort, this steakhouse restaurant with ocean views is popular for it’s mouth watering seafood dishes including oven roasted Caribbean lobster

 Mingling with St. Thomas locals is easy if you head over to the many waterfront restaurants and bars found in Frenchtown.
 You can visit with the fishermen as they bring their catch ashore or learn more about the area’s St. Barts roots by visiting the French Heritage Museum.